mgrassa14/Tic-Tac-Toe/README.md

 * Get the winner more effitiently
 * The boxes with the 3 pieces in a row should be the only boxes to  change color
+* Make it user friendly for phones or smaller devices